core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{RFC8613}}.
 In addition, a recipient MUST stop processing and reject any message that is malformed and that does not follow the format specified in {{sec-cose-object}} of this document, or that is not cryptographically validated in a successful way as per the processing defined in {{ssec-verify-request}} and {{ssec-verify-response}} of this document.

-In either case, it is RECOMMENDED that a server does not send back any error message in reply to a received request, if any of the two following conditions holds:
+In either case, it is RECOMMENDED that a server does not send back any error message in reply to a received request if either of the following conditions holds:

 * The server is not able to identify the received request as a group request, i.e., as sent to all servers in the group.